We may earn money or products from the companies mentioned in this post.

 With some pieces, I’ll go back in with my sand paper and distress it a little.
 It gives the furniture an antique look. 🙂

-Good luck and please let me know if these tips helped you 🙂
+Good luck and please let me know if these tips helped you with your furniture flipping projects 🙂